PlasticRanger

 Is PVC pipe cheap?

 Ans.
 Yes, PVC pipe is quite cheap, and that’s perhaps its biggest advantage over any other thermoplastic material.
-However, the prices of specific pipes depend on various factors like thickness, pressure ratings, chemical suitability, etc.
+However, specific pipes’ prices depend on factors like thickness, pressure ratings, chemical suitability, etc.

 Which Pipe is stronger, PVC or ABS?

 Ans.
-ABS pipes are stronger than PVC pipes in terms of brute strength and shock resistance.
+ABS pipes are stronger than PVC pipes in brute strength and shock resistance.
 However, PVC steals the show for flexibility.
-ABS is a better fit for underground applications as it can handle extreme cold and warp if exposed to direct sunlight.
+ABS is better for underground applications as it can handle extreme cold and warp if exposed to direct sunlight.
 For home applications, PVC is a better choice as it is soundproof and muffles the sound of water.

 How long is a normal PVC pipe?